North Carolina Man Fleeing Police Swims Into Ocean, Gets Chased By Shark

 Thanks to the Surf City P.D.’s Marine Unit, plus help from nearby Topsail Beach as well as the Coast Guard, authorities were able to safely wrangle the perp out of the water and back to safety.

-Kingsbury was was arrested and booked into the Pender County Jail.
-He’s been charged with resisting arrest and possession of marijuana and methamphetamine, and is being held on a $20,000 bond.
+Kingsbury was arrested and booked into the Pender County Jail.
+He’s been charged with resisting arrest and possession of marijuana and methamphetamine, and he is being held on a $20,000 bond.

 [Featured Image by Jrcasas/Thinkstock]